RudolfTheOne/ThetaTracker/README.md

 First row displays ticker along its position from the `tickers2watch.txt` file in the square bracket.
 The assumption is that if you sorted your tickers from best to worst, you might want to consider that info when choosing the trade.
-Next are Bid and Ask prices along with their sizes and Volatility followed by Strike Price.

-Second row gives position description (along with type of the option), followed by the delta value (remember - rule of thumb is **the lower delta, the less risky is the trade**), underlying price followed by difference between this price and strike price (in the bracket it will display `d: $2.0 0.04%` meaning the difference between the underlying price and the strike price is 2 dollars which translates to 0.04% of the difference.).
-The last value in the row is Days to Expiration.

-Third row displays the most essential data for the trader: **Premium Total** in USD - this calculates the total premium you will get for selling the total number of contracts.
+Next is the most essential data for the trader: **Premium Total** in USD - this calculates the total premium you will get for selling the total number of contracts.

 **NOTE: this doesn't take into account your trade fees from your broker!**.

 The next value says about premium you will earn per day (that's simply premium total divided per days to expiration) followed by ARR.

-The ARR reflects the percentage rate of return expected on an investment extending the result on one trade to a full year.
+The ARR (Annual Return Rate) reflects the percentage rate of return expected on an investment extending the result on one trade to a full year.
 It's the most useful indicator of how profitable your trade is in specific time window.

+Next are the values showing the Liquidity: BidSize, AskSize and the Spread as a percentage.

+Second row gives position RISK details: PUT/CALL ratio (telling you what's the market sentiment, ie how many bullish trades to how many bearish trades are there on a market (based on the volume of both).
+You will see an emoji icon allowing you to assess the sentiment at a glance.

+Next, there is a stock's IV (underlying's Internal Volatility) followed by the Delta value (remember - rule of thumb is **the lower delta, the less risky is the trade**).

+Finally the underlying's price followed by difference between this price and the strike price (in the bracket it will display `d: $2.0 0.04%` meaning the difference between the underlying price and the strike price is 2 dollars which translates to 0.04% of the difference.).

-The last constant thing displayed is Number of contracts to write: this tells you how many options you can sell having your previously defined buying power.
+Third row displays the details necessary for opening the trade: the option description, it's Strike Price, Days to Expiration (DTE) and the number of contracts to write ("No to open"): this tells you how many options you can sell having your previously defined buying power.

 Note: in case the specific trade's underlying has an earning report within defined time window, you will see a warning: ⚠️📆.

 ### Ending notes